oldsspecial/super-sniffle/.memory-bank/progress.md

 - ✅ Comprehensive unit tests for all patterns
 - ✅ Real-world scenario examples and demos

+### CALL Subquery
+- ✅ Implemented CALL subquery clause with variable scoping
+- ✅ Support for CALL { ... }, CALL(var) { ... }, CALL(*) { ... }
+- ✅ Comprehensive test coverage
+- ✅ Proper integration with other clauses
+- ✅ Fixed string literal formatting to use single quotes

 ## What's In Progress
 (No active development items at the moment)

-## Current Status: UNWIND Implemented! ✅
+## Current Status: SUBQUERY Implemented! ✅

 **Recent Achievements**:
-1. Implemented OPTIONAL MATCH clause with comprehensive tests
+1. Implemented CALL subquery clause with comprehensive tests
+2. Fixed string literal formatting to use single quotes
+3. Updated tests to match correct syntax
-2. Verified all unit tests pass (including new OPTIONAL MATCH tests)
+4. Verified all unit tests pass (including new CALL subquery tests)
-3. Updated memory bank documentation
+5. Updated memory bank documentation

 ### What Works Now ✅
 - **Expression System**: Complete operator overloading for WHERE conditions